Wally Widholm, the Best Twilight Backstop of All-Time

 Hamilton Standard wins the Hartford Twilight League Regular Season Title with Wally Widholm at catcher (bottom, right), 1958.

-Widholm married his fiancé Joyce Papetti, then settled down in East Hartford and later in Glastonbury.
-He went back to work and play for Hamilton Standard.
-In addition to the Props, he started at catcher for the Meriden Merchants and the Bloomfield Athletic Club.
-For the next decade plus Widholm was a mainstay in statewide tournaments, the Hartford Industrial League and the Greater Hartford Twilight Baseball League.
+After marrying his fiancée Joyce Papetti, Widholm settled in East Hartford before moving to Glastonbury.
+He resumed work at Hamilton Standard while continuing his passion for baseball, playing as a standout catcher for the Meriden Merchants and the Bloomfield Athletic Club.
+Over the next decade, Widholm became a fixture in statewide tournaments and competed in both the Hartford Industrial League and the Greater Hartford Twilight Baseball League.

 Merchants Invitational Baseball Tournament – L to R: Fred Vogel, Wally Widholm, Dave Musco, Mickey Garbeck, Jack Hines, & Bill Malerba, 1959.